If your house is anything like mine I am guessing that you often have an over ripe banana or two sitting on the counter.

 I decided to try both a regular version of these waffles and a gluten free version.
 This way both the regular eaters and the gluten free ones in our family would be happy.

 We loved both versions.
 Today I am sharing the regular version, but you can find the gluten free version on my allergy site.

 When I made these for lunch one day last week, I decided to add in some chocolate chips.
 Although this made them a little less healthy my kids thought it was a fun treat to have chocolate chips in their waffles.

-- 2 cups all-purpose flour ( I think you could easily use part whole wheat)
+- 2 cups all-purpose flour ( or part all purpose flour and part whole wheat )

 - 2 tablespoons sugar